nikhilpachange/gutenberg/packages/scripts/README.md

 It might also be a good idea to get familiar with the [JavaScript Build Setup tutorial](https://github.com/WordPress/gutenberg/tree/HEAD/docs/how-to-guides/javascript/js-build-setup.md) for setting up a development environment to use ESNext syntax.
 It gives a very in-depth explanation of how to use the [build](#build) and [start](#start) scripts.

-## Automatic block.json detection and the source code directory

-When using the `start` or `build` commands, the source code directory ( the default is `./src`) and its subdirectories are scanned for the existence of `block.json` files.
-If one or more are found, they are treated a entry points and will be output into corresponding folders in the `build` directory.
-This allows for the creation of multiple blocks that use a single build process.
-The source directory can be customized using the `--webpack-src-dir` flag and the output directory with the `--output-path` flag.

 ## Updating to New Release

 To update an existing project to a new version of `@wordpress/scripts`, open the [changelog](https://github.com/WordPress/gutenberg/blob/HEAD/packages/scripts/CHANGELOG.md), find the version you’re currently on (check `package.json` in the top-level directory of your project), and apply the migration instructions for the newer versions.